thefallentree/parity-clique/README.md

 # Credits

-genesis JSON files for Goerli & Kotti are contributed by @5chdn.
+genesis JSON files for Goerli & Kotti are from @5chdn.